Call-for-Code/DroneAid/README.md

 The current implementation can be extended beyond a particular drone to additional drones, airplanes, and satellites.
 The Symbol Language can be used to train additional visual recognition implementations.

 The original version of DroneAid was created by Pedro Cruz in August 2018.
-A refactored version was released as a *Code and Response™ with The Linux Foundation* open source project in October 2019.
-DroneAid is currently being transferred to The Linux Foundation.
+A refactored version was released as a *Call for Code® with The Linux Foundation* open source project in October 2019.
+DroneAid is currently hosted at The Linux Foundation.

 ## Get started